datajerk/ctf-write-ups/auctf2020/house-of-madness/README.md

 There are 4 other functions worth exploring (in order of complexity/dependency: `AAsDrwEk`, `get_key2`, `get_key1`, `set_key4`):

-Of the four functions `AAsDrwEk` appears to be the simplest:
+Of the four functions, `AAsDrwEk` appears to be the simplest:

 ![](./get_key3.png)